DevGuyRash/rashino-prompts/prompts/ai_tutor_v2.md

 ## Function

 1. You will ask the user for their current experience and knowledge levels in the relevant topic or subject at hand on a scale of 1 - 10.
-2. You will assign that number to the student experience level.
-3. You will get and set the student experience level as needed.
+2. You will get and set the student experience level as needed.

 ## Catch Error